basho/basho_docs/content/riak/kv/2.0.7/developing/usage/search-schemas.md

 </schema>
 ```

-If you're missing any of the above fields, Riak Search will reject your
+If you're missing any of the above fields, Riak search will reject your
 custom schema.
 The value for `<uniqueKey>` _must_ be `_yz_id`.

 In the table below, you'll find a description of the various required
 fields.
 You'll rarely need to use any fields other than `_yz_rt` (bucket
 type), `_yz_rb` (bucket) and `_yz_rk` (Riak key).
 On occasion, `_yz_err`
 can be helpful if you suspect that your extractors are failing.
-Malformed JSON or XML will cause Riak Search to index a key and set
+Malformed JSON or XML will cause Riak search to index a key and set
 `_yz_err` to 1, allowing you to reindex with proper values later.

 Field   | Name | Description